HjaldrKhilji/RandomUselessThings/README.md

-Files that I dont want to lose because I use them a lot.
+fun Files that I dont want to lose because I use them a lot.